-On July 16, 2021, a verified derivative complaint was filed against certain officers and directors of the Company.
+On July 16, 2021, a verified derivative complaint was filed against certain officers and directors of the Company ("First Derivative Action").
 The complaint alleges: (1) violations of Section 14(a) of the Securities Exchange Act of 1934 for misleading proxy statements, (2) breach of fiduciary duty, (3) unjust enrichment, (4) abuse of control, (5) gross mismanagement, (6) corporate waste, (7) aiding and abetting breach of fiduciary duty, and (8) contribution under sections 10(b) and 21D of the Securities Exchange Act of 1934.
-On July 21, 2021, the Court entered an order, based on the record before the Court, that this action was in all material respects substantially similar to the Plymouth Action and both actions arise out of the same or similar operative facts, and that the parties are substantially the same parties.
-The Court consolidated this action with the Plymouth Action for all pretrial purposes, ordered all filings in connection with this Action to be made in the Plymouth Action, and removed this action from the docket.

-On July 30, 2021, a second and related verified derivative complaint was filed against certain officers and directors of the Company.
+On July 30, 2021, a second and related verified derivative complaint was filed against certain officers and directors of the Company ("Second Derivative Action").
 The complaint alleges: (1) violations of Section 14(a) of the Securities Exchange Act of 1934 for causing the issuance of a false/misleading proxy statement, (2) breach of fiduciary duty, and (3) aiding and abetting breaches of fiduciary duty.
-The Court has not yet entered an order consolidating this case with the Plymouth case.
+On August 24, 2021, the Second Derivative Action was consolidated with the First Derivative Action, the Court appointed co-lead counsel, and the case was temporarily stayed pending the entry of an order on all motions to dismiss directed at the pleadings filed in the Plymouth Action.
+The stay shall remain in effect until the later of (a) the entry of an order on any motions to dismiss any such amended complaints in the Plymouth Action.